Israel Plans a Floating Island Off the Coast of Gaza

 Tensions peaked in 2014, leading to over 1,500 Palestinian deaths in Gaza and around 67 in Israel.
 Since then, residents in the Gaza strip are essentially trapped within 140 square miles.
 In the wake of the 2014 violence, Israel blocked Gaza’s ability to import and export goods, which made it difficult to rebuild houses and schools destroyed during the fighting.
 Today, Israel maintains control over Gaza’s airspace and ports, transportation to the West Bank, trade, taxes, and electricity.

-If Israel can find international investors willing to pay billions for a fake island, it might just have found a way to ease Gaza’s supply problems, if not the strip’s political isolation.
+If Israel can find international investors willing to pay billions for an artificial island, it might just have found a way to ease Gaza’s supply problems, if not the strip’s political isolation.

+Update, June 28, 2017, 4:12 pm ET: This post has been updated to include comment and clarification from the Israeli Embassy in Washington, D.C.

 Photo credit: MOHAMMED ABED/AFP/Getty Images